 From arugula to watercress, leafy greens are fresh, beautiful, tasty and healthful.
 They're popular, too.
 Over the past several decades, salads have gone from simple bowls of iceberg lettuce to glorious culinary spectacles in the center of the plate.
 Greens such as spinach and kale once were primarily served steamed or sautéed as sides, but are now found in cooked and raw preparations, from smoothies to desserts.
-There's one golden rule that applies to any leafy greens: Between purchasing and plating, washing them properly is key to food safety!
+There's one golden rule that applies to any leafy greens: Between purchasing and plating, washing them properly is key!

 Top Tips for Washing Leafy Greens